 Researchers have collective objective eye-tracking data illuminating students’ cognitive strategies while solving chemistry word problems, particularly word problems that students find difficult to solve (e.g. rate of reaction and titration for instance).

 Additionally, researchers used eye-tracking metrics to understand students’ problem-solving approach and confidence and perceptions of academic self-regulation.
-Our thinking is that the convergence of appropriately designed blended learning experiences designed to increase students’ perceptions of their problem solving confidence and academic self-regulation will increase their science identity and engagement in any science or engineering disciplines.
+Our thinking is that the convergence of appropriately designed blended learning experiences designed to increase students’ perceptions of their problem-solving confidence and academic self-regulation will increase their science identity and engagement in any science or engineering discipline.

 OUTPUTS AND PRODUCTS

-The use of objective eye-tracking data will allow researchers to develop improved blended learning environments and online learning platform and learning management system with embedded assessment strategies to enhance students’ word problem-solving skills and confidence.
-Data collected will be used to build a responsive online learning system where students can practice problem solving with auto-generated feedback based on their online behavior.
+The use of objective eye-tracking data will allow researchers to develop improved blended learning environments and online learning platforms and learning management systems with embedded assessment strategies to enhance students’ word problem-solving skills and confidence.
+Data collected will be used to build a responsive online learning system where students can practice problem-solving with auto-generated feedback based on their online behavior.
 The learning management system will provide students with practice opportunities with automated feedback to increase their resilience and performance once they encounter time-based chemistry exams.
-Additionally, insights that eye-tracking metrics will allow our research team to build an improved online learning system to enhance students’ problem-solving skills which can lead to improved reasoning, critical thinking and problem-solving abilities.
+Additionally, insights that eye-tracking metrics will allow our research team to build an improved online learning system to enhance students’ problem-solving skills which can lead to improved reasoning, critical thinking, and problem-solving abilities.

 This enhanced online learning system will offer practice in an online environment that will detect and guide students to look immediately in the appropriate areas to solve certain types of chemistry (or mathematics) problems.
 This approach prepares students to gain seconds during task performances.
 Another way to say this is that our research is showing that we need to embed objective measures and adaptive technology-based strategies to help students redirect their focus within the span of seconds while they are in an online learning environment.